aws-samples/aws-serverless-workshops/WebApplication/3_ServerlessBackend/README.md

 ### 1. Create an Amazon DynamoDB Table

 Use the Amazon DynamoDB console to create a new DynamoDB table.
 Call your table `Rides` and give it a partition key called `RideId` with type String.
+The table name and partition key are case sensitive.
+Make sure you use the exact IDs provided.
 Use the defaults for all other settings.

 After you've created the table, note the ARN for use in the next step.